Skip to content

 Three Universal Categories

 Every Odd Talent tradition in every Genre Catalog falls into one of three universal categories.
-These categories define the domain of reality the Tradition manipulates and provide a design scaffold that keeps traditions compatible across Genre Catalogs.
+These categories define the domain of reality the Tradition manipulates and provide a framework that keeps traditions compatible across Genre Catalogs.

 Force